Robo Advisor vs. Financial Advisor: Which is Better?

 Meanwhile, financial advisors usually charge 1% – 2% of assets under management (AUM), making them considerably more expensive than robo-advisors.

-Some financial advisors are commission-based; they charge clients when they purchase an investment product recommended by a financial advisor.
+It’s also important to note that some financial advisors are commission-based, meaning they charge clients when they purchase an investment product recommended by a financial advisor.

 Robo-advisors are cheaper than financial advisors because robo-advisors are an algorithm, while financial advisors are licensed investment professionals seeking to earn a livable income.